NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/pingfederate-saml.md

 # PingFederate®

 The PingFederate® offering from PingIdentity provides SSO identity management.
-Cloudflare Access supports PingFederate as a SAML identity provider.
+Khulnasoft Access supports PingFederate as a SAML identity provider.

 ## Set up PingFederate as an identity provider